Outsource Bookkeeping

 Ask: "Do you work in QuickBooks Online or Xero?
 Who owns the account?"

-5. CPA-Ready Monthly Reports
+5. CRA-Ready Monthly Reports

 Every month, you should receive three standard financial reports: 1.
 Profit & Loss Statement — revenue and expenses for the month and year-to-date 2.
 Balance Sheet — assets, liabilities, and equity at month-end 3.
 Cash Flow Statement — operating, investing, and financing cash movements

-"CPA-ready" means your accountant can work directly from these reports for year-end tax filing — reducing their time, and your accounting bill.
+"CRA-ready" means your accountant can work directly from these reports for year-end tax filing — reducing their time, and your accounting bill.

 6. All-Inclusive Scope